theghostinthecode-eng/The-Ghost-in-the-Code-HDAA-Substrate/docs/VISION.md

 # PART II: VISION & DOCTRINE

-## The Nation-State Threat as a Substrate Problem
+## The Nation-State Threat: A Failure of Imagination

-On September 11, 2001, the United States learned that a strategically simple attack can defeat a complex security architecture when the threat model excludes the decisive vector.
-In this repository, that analogy is applied to cryptographic collapse: the decisive vector is not software exploitation alone, but delayed plaintext recovery through Harvest Now, Decrypt Later accumulation followed by quantum decryption.
+On September 11, 2001, the United States discovered that 19 men with box cutters could bring down the most powerful nation on Earth’s illusion of invulnerability.
+The Commission that investigated the catastrophe identified its root cause in a single phrase: **a failure of imagination**.

+In 2026, the digital equivalent of that failure of imagination is unfolding in slow motion.
+The Twin Towers of the digital age are RSA and ECDSA.
+The adversary boarded in 2015 when encrypted data began being harvested for future decryption.
+The plane is called **Harvest Now, Decrypt Later**.
+The destination is **Q‑Day**.

+No software-defined security layer—no firewall, no cryptographic protocol, no AI alignment policy—survives Q‑Day.
+They all rely on mathematical hardness assumptions that cryptographically relevant quantum computing will dissolve.
+One exception remains under this framework: **hardware‑native substrate sovereignty at Layer 0–1**.

 Within that frame, RSA and ECDSA function as the principal cryptographic load-bearing structures of the modern digital system.
 Once a cryptographically relevant quantum capability reaches the required threshold, software-defined trust assumptions above the silicon floor lose their enforcement value because the secrecy premise beneath identity, transport, authentication, and stored confidentiality is no longer stable.